mezzio/mezzio/docs/book/v3/reference/migration.md

 ## PHP 7.1 support

-Starting in Expressive 3.0 we support only PHP 7.1+.
+Starting in Mezzio 3.0 we support only PHP 7.1+.

 ## PSR-15 Support

 All middleware and delegators now implement interfaces from [PSR-15](https://www.php-fig.org/psr/psr-15) instead of http-interop/http-middleware (a PSR-15 precursor).
-This means the following changes were made throughout Expressive:
+This means the following changes were made throughout Mezzio:

 - The `process()` method of all middleware now type hint the second argument against the PSR-15 `RequestHandlerInterface`, instead of the previous